 Here are my tips for skin care and how to manage your rosacea:

-Don’t over do it with washing your face – I only wash my face with water once a day (at night).
-In the morning I use a micellar water.
-I avoid getting my face wet as much as I can anyway – this includes in the shower (the water is too hot and you’ll be getting all the nasties from your hair products on your skin.
-Not good).
+Don’t over do it with washing your face – When my skin is unhappy, I only wash my face with water once a day (at night).
+In the morning I would use a micellar water.
+As a general rule I avoid getting my face wet as much as I can – this includes in the shower (the water is too hot and you’ll be getting all the ingredients from your hair products on your skin – not good as hair care tends to have ingredients that aggravate sensitive skin).
 If I’m having a bad flare up I will try to cut out water cleansing completely.
-Products: I use a mixture of cleansers but particular favourites for sensitive skin are La Roche Posay Toleriane Dermo-Cleanser and Boscia Make Up Break Up Cool Cleansing Oil.
+Products: I use a mixture of cleansers but particular favourites for sensitive skin are La Roche Posay Toleriane Dermo-Cleanser for a standard cleanse and The Body Shop Camomile Cleansing Oil for removing make up.
 For my morning cleanse I use Bioderma micellar water – there are ‘dupes’ out there. but they don’t come close in my opinion.
 For flare ups, Avene do a wonderful wipe-off cleanser that soothes and cleanses without water even getting involved.

 Natural does not mean good – As you can see from the list above, there are a lot of natural products that are actually terrible for my skin.
 In the past I was sucked in by ‘100% natural’ or ‘totally organic’ claims thinking this would mean no reactions.
 Foolish.

 Phew!
 That was a lot of information!
 I hope that some of that was helpful.
-If you have questions or fancy a natter about any of this please do get in touch: easiest is probably twitter (@TalontedLex) or you can email me (talontedlex @ hotmail.co.uk – without the spaces!)
+You may also like my rosacea FAQ post which has TONS more info – you can find it HERE.
+If you have questions or fancy a natter about any of this please do get in touch: easiest is probably twitter or you can email me.
 If you’re interested in the make up I rate (or don’t rate) you can take a look at my YouTube channel, where I test out foundations to see how well they cope with my redness.

 Thanks for reading,